distributed-lab/bpcon/README.md

 `LeaderElector` trait allows you to define specific conditions, how to select leader for consensus.

-__NOTE: it is important to provide deterministic mechanism, because each participant will compute leader for itself and in case it is not deterministic, state divergence occurs.__
+__NOTE: it is important to provide deterministic mechanism, because each participant will compute leader for itself, and in case it is not deterministic, state divergence occurs.__

 We also provide ready-to-use [DefaultLeaderElector](https://distributed-lab.github.io/bpcon/bpcon/leader/struct.DefaultLeaderElector.html) which is using weighted randomization.